camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/12-cockpit/42-process-instance-modification.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-cockpit/cockpit-modification-start.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>When starting a new activity instance, you have the option to start before or start after the activity.
 Using startBefore, the activity will be executed.
 StartAfter is only possible if there is only one sequence flow going out of the activity.
-In both cases you have the option to create new variables which are created or updated with the creation of the activity.</p>
+In both cases you have the option to create new variables which are created or updated with the creation of the activity.
+Starting an activity instantiates all parent scopes (e.g. sub processes) that are not instantiated yet before the actual activity is executed.</p>

-    <p>Aditionally you can specify the ancestor of the new activity instance if its created in a nested sub-process or part of a multi-instance scenario.
+    <p>Additionally you can specify the ancestor of the new activity instance if it is created in a nested sub-process or part of a multi-instance scenario.
 For every ancestor, the variables are displayed.
-If you try to create a new activity in a sub-process without an instance or specify an ancestor, which is not a direct parent of the activity, the parent-chain will be created to hold the newly created activity.</p>
+When an activity is instantiated with a specific ancestor activity instance, all scopes <i>between</i> the ancestor's activity and the target activity are instantiated.</p>

-    <p>When starting activities with a multi-instance flag, there is the option to either start a new multi-instance body of the activity (which will create the number of child activities specified in the multi-instance configuration for this task) or a new single instance of the activity in an already existing multi-instance body.</p>
+    <p>When starting activities with a multi-instance flag, there is the option to either start a new multi-instance body of the activity (which executes the entire multi-instance construct and therefore creates the number of child activities specified in the multi-instance configuration for this task) or a new single instance of the activity in an already existing multi-instance body.</p>
   </div>
 </div>